JasonTheKitten/bot/README.md

 * Basic moderation commands!

+* Automoderation!

-* A currency system with daily currency and chat rewards!
+* A currency system with daily rewards and chat rewards!

+* Internationalization!

 * One word sentence!
 Makes managing one word sentence games easy!